aramisgithub/questpresentation/script/document.md

 war.
 In comparison, the Lotus Eaters are native to their land and help the Odyssey crew with the 'lotus' fruits.

-## The Tricker
+## The Trickster

-The tricker in Odyssey is Poseidon, who conforms to his archetype by tricking Odysseus throughout the adventure.
-The tricker in Mulan is Mushu, who conforms to his archetype by lying to the consul and in general causing mayhem.
+The trickster in Odyssey is Poseidon, who conforms to his archetype by tricking Odysseus throughout the adventure.
+The trickster in Mulan is Mushu, who conforms to his archetype by lying to the consul and in general causing mayhem.

 ## Similarities